-Property taxes, insurance and other expenses increased to \$5,541,860 for the year ended December 31, 2018 from \$2,225,188 for the year ended December 31, 2017.
-Such increase was primarily due to the fact that we owned fourteen hotel properties during the entire year ended December 31, 2018 compared to two hotel properties until September 27, 2017.
+Property taxes, insurance and other expenses increased to \$6.7 million for the year ended December 31, 2019 from \$5.5 million for the year ended December 31, 2018.
+Such increase was primarily due to the fact that we owned fifteen hotel properties as of December 31, 2019 compared to fourteen hotel properties during the year ended December 31, 2018.